Give Your Preemie Some Loving 3rd—and 4th Trimester—Care

 A New & Nurturing Bed for Preemies

 Last month, Happiest Baby released our new smart sleeper, SNOO.
 It is the safest, most effective baby bed ever made!
-SNOO’s innovative features give all babies—but especially preemies—an extra serving of the soothing, rhythms they missed by being “evicted” from the womb before their time.
+SNOO’s innovative features give all babies—but especially preemies—an extra serving of the soothing, rhythms they missed by leaving the womb before their time.
 Within a day or two, SNOO boosts sleep and even calms a lot of baby fussing (it won’t soothe a baby who is hungry or uncomfortable, but it quickly calms babies who just need a bit more calming rhythms).
 Several families with premature babies test-drove SNOO with great success!
 In this video, Joel and Margaux talk about using SNOO with their daughter Ruby, who was born 6 weeks early.

 Rest for Parents & Peace of Mind

 Preemies feed extra-often…so getting a bit more sleep is super helpful for parents in the early days.
 As Margaux and Joel explained in the video above, SNOO didn’t suddenly have Ruby sleeping 6 hours straight, but it did instantly make them feel more confident (and that Ruby was safe and secure).
 Plus, it reduced their total awake time during night feedings by about 30 minutes each time!
 In addition, our smart sleeper is extra safe because the unique SNOO Sack has special wings that clip to the crib to prevent rolling onto the stomach, so it allows for safe wrapping for as long as baby needs.
 This little innovation can give moms and dads peace of mind, and help them sleep more soundly through the night.